Identify Your Health Priority

 I am in the midst of a heart transition, a term I might have invented, but one that feels fitting.

-That is how I have carefully packed away my heart – like a delicate piece of pottery, bubble wrapped so tightly that nothing could harm it – to preserve some safety.
+That is how I have carefully packed away my heart—like a delicate piece of pottery, bubble wrapped so tightly that nothing can harm it—to preserve some safety.

 But all of that careful wrapping and protective covering has come with a cost that I hadn’t considered.
 It shields me from hurt, but it also locks out joy.
-My barricade was so strong that nothing – neither good or bad – could break though.
+My barricade was so strong that nothing—neither good nor bad—could break through.
 In my effort to manage my pain, I failed to recognize what I was missing.

 So, I find myself in a heart transition point.